JeS24/einsteinpy-bleeding-edge/review.md

   *

-### G. `RAPTOR` - Bronzwaer et al (2018) - `G = c = 1` - ⚙
+### G. `RAPTOR` - Bronzwaer et al (2018) - `G = c = 1` - ✔
+* Written in `C`, with a plotting module in `Python`
 * Numerical
 * General to all spacetimes -> May be extensible to binary BH systems, neutron stars and **expanding FRW spacetime**
 * Automatically takes into account all gravitational effects
-* CPU & GPU agnostic
+* CPU & GPU agnostic -> Supports OpenMP (CPU Multiprocessing) and OpenACC (GPU Multiprocessing) (*Used as basis for ⚡⚡ speed rating*)
 * Minimal physical assumptions -> Supports arbitrary spacetimes & Time-Dependent Radiative Transfer

-* Presents implementation in RK4 (more accurate) and Velocity Verlet, with adaptive step size (slightly less accurate, but faster).
 * Hamiltonian Approach -> Requires an initial position and momentum
 * Makes use of the conserved quanitites -> *Angular Momentum, L*, *Energy, E* and *Carter's Constant, Q*
+* RK4 (more accurate) and Velocity Verlet, with adaptive step size (slightly less accurate, but faster)
+* Integrates from observer to source
+* Null geodesic integration and radiative transfer independent of choice of coordinate system or spacetime geometry

-* Uses BL Coordinates, transforms to Kerr-Schild (KS) and Modified KS, when needed
+* Uses BL Coordinates, Modified BL, Kerr-Schild (KS) and Modified KS
-* Supports OpenMP (CPU Multiprocessing) and OpenACC (GPU Multiprocessing)
+* Radiative transfer ignores plasma refraction effects, scattering and polarization
+* Accounts for changes in plasma structure
+* Simultaneously integrates null geodesic and specific intensity, allowing for:
+  * Cutting off integration at a threshold (based on optical depth)
+  * No need to store geodesic
+  * Choosing proper integration step size for both calculations (Syncs step size with spacetime mesh)
+* Geodesic integration and Line Profile -> Shows excellent correspondence with `geokerr` (*Used as basis for ⭐⭐⭐ accuracy rating*)
+* Accretion flow -> Shoes excellent correspondence with `BHAC` (*Used as basis for ⭐⭐⭐ accuracy rating*)
+* Considers fast and slow light accretion flow
+* Considers all cases of interest<sup>##</sup>

 * **Pros**:
   * Generalizable to other spacetimes
-  * Adaptive step size helps with accuracy
+  * Adaptive step size helps with accuracy and stability
+  * Synced step size for radiative transfer calculations
+  * Consideration of plasma effects and relatively complicated accretion disk models
   * Multiprocessing support
-  *
+  * Correspondence with `BHAC` and `geokerr`
 * **Cons**:
+  * Slower than `geokerr` and other semi-analytical approaches

 ### H. `starless` - Riccardo Antonelli (~2 years ago) - ✔